renn0xtek9/bookmarkplasmoid/Readme.md

 It can displays the content of what used to be *konqueror* bookmarks, *as well as okular* (pdf) bookmarks.
 Support for any Software that uses *bookmarks.xml* structure to save its bookmarks (Marble, Konsole ... ?) should be pretty straightforward to implement

+If you like this plasmoid, up me on [opendesktop](https://www.opendesktop.org/c/1519558653)

 ## Architecture
 It has a qml frontend (for the plasmoid in itself) and a C++ backend to analyze the bookmark repositories